MarkvanMents/docs/content/developerportal/deploy/ibm-cloud.md

 {{% alert type="info" %}}If you make changes to your app which you want be applied next time the app is deployed you must make them here.

-Changes made to the app in IBM Cloud Portal are only temporary and can be overwritten by the values in the Mendix Developer Portal next time the app is deployed.{{% /alert %}}
+Changes made to the app in IBM Cloud Portal are only temporary and can be overwritten by the values in the Mendix Developer Portal next time the app is deployed.{% endhint %}

 ### 7.1 General Tab